Ages Ahead of Most of Us

-But Anderson said, “We have not lost that single purpose of giving these kids something closer to a normal life, especially when we hear parents are implicitly told by other institutions that their child won’t amount to much.”
+But Anderson said, “We have not lost that single purpose of giving these kids something closer to a normal life, especially when their parents are implicitly told by other institutions that their child won’t amount to much.”

 Shriners can do this because they have been leading this independent effort of healing children for well over a century.
 This enabled them to develop an endowment fund, a specialized infrastructure of hospitals, and research facilities across the country.

-Anderson explained some of the history, “Shriners was an early investor in 20th century research and therefore the organization can devote more of that money and resources per child.”
-Other more profit oriented institutions do not devote funds with “this kind of astonishing efficiency rate.”
+Anderson explained some of the history, “Shriners was an early investor in 20th century research and the organization's experiences in the field of developing cures allows it to devote more of that experience, money and resources per child.”
+Other more profit-oriented institutions do not devote funds at "the astonishing efficiency rate that we do."

-Margaret Kugler M.D., Coordinator of Educational and Vocational Services, tells us what also makes Shriners Hospital for Children in Northern California so different, “the Hospital has an integrated school system so the child can continue learning and participate in many of the activities, in addition to the arts and entertainment that normal children enjoy.”
+Margaret Kugler M.D., Coordinator of Educational and Vocational Services, tells us what also makes Shriners Hospital for Children in Northern California so different, “the Hospital has an integrated school system so the child can continue learning and participating in many of the activities that other children enjoy.”

 Shriners Hospital for Children cares and trains kids with long term conditions, their organization having been designed to house those up to 18 years of age.
 “The spirit of this is just not possible if we were just a conventional hospital,” Anderson added.